Hickam Air Force Base: Geography

 Hickam Air Force Base consists of 2,850 acre, valued at more than $444 million.
 It was originally bounded on the north by Pearl Harbor Naval Shipyard, on the west by the Pearl Harbor entrance channel, on the south by Fort Kamehameha, and on the east by the airport complex.
 The original main gate is reached via Nimitz Highway (Hawaii Route 92) from Honolulu, and it shares its western terminus with the Pearl Harbor Naval Shipyard's main gate.
 This part of Nimitz Highway can be reached from the expressway Interstate H-1 (Exit 15) southeast from Halawa or west from Honolulu (Exit 15B) and from Kamehameha Highway (State Hawaii Route 99), the eastern termination of which is at Nimitz Highway.

 The housing around the base is within the Hickam Housing CDP.

+Hickam AFB is the location of Region 6 of the Air Force Office of Special Investigations.